FabrizioPuzzo/CarND-Behavioral-Cloning-P4/README.md

 After training the model, the final step was to run the simulator to see how well the car was driving around track one.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-Here is a video of the car driving arounf the track in autonomouse mode: [Result](./video.mp4)

 #### 2. Final Model Architecture